- Slow down when eating and try to pay close attention to your body’s signals.

 Mindless eating is the opposite of mindful eating.
 It’s eating in response to something other than hunger.
 Mindless eating means not paying attention to your body’s hunger and fullness signals.

-There are lots of reasons you might eat mindlessly.
+There are a lot of reasons you might eat mindlessly.
 For example:

 - You feel sad, mad, tired, bored, and/or lonely.
 You treat yourself to a large dessert when you are feeling sad to make yourself feel better.

 - You see or smell a food that looks really tempting.
 You’re full from dinner but get a large tub of popcorn at the movies because it smells so good.

 - You’re used to eating at certain times, even though you’re not necessarily hungry at those times.
 You eat lunch at 12pm because it’s “lunch time” even though you aren’t really hungry for lunch because you had a late breakfast.

-- You’re doing something else while eating.
+- You are doing something else while eating.
 You snack while watching TV and lose track of how much you ate or how it even tasted.

 How am I supposed to know exactly how hungry I am?

 If you have a hard time knowing just how hungry you are, the hunger and fullness scale can be a great tool to help you figure this out.
 Use this scale to stay in touch with your body’s signals and to guide your food and portion choices.
 When using the hunger and fullness scale, try to stay between 3 and 7.
 This will prevent you from feeling too hungry or too full.